UniversityOfHelsinkiCS/oodikone/README.md

 `./run.sh` is simply a wrapper script to run oodikone, updater or both services in either anon or real mode.
 If you take a look at `package.json`, you can see that most of the predefined scripts above use `./run.sh` under the hood.

-It is recommended to spend some time to become familiar with `docker` and `docker-compose` cli commands.
+It is recommended to spend some time to become familiar with `docker` and `docker compose` cli commands.
 You can then use them directly or with `./run.sh` wrapper.
 Here is some examples for day-to-day development situations:

 - `./run.sh oodikone anon pull`: Pull all images related to oodikone development
 - `./run.sh updater real up --build --force-recreate --detach`: Start updater detached (=in the background) in real data mode, but build new images before starting
-- `docker-compose ps`: view the containers in the running environment
+- `docker compose ps`: view the containers in the running environment
-- `docker-compose logs frontend`: print logs for just frontend
+- `docker compose logs frontend`: print logs for just frontend
-- `docker-compose logs --follow --tail 100 backend`: print last hundred rows of backend logs and begin to follow them in your terminal window
+- `docker compose logs --follow --tail 100 backend`: print last hundred rows of backend logs and begin to follow them in your terminal window
 - `docker exec -it backend sh`: open bash terminal inside backend container
 - `docker exec -it sis-db psql -U postgres sis-db-real`: open psql client to investigate sis real data database.